What is a Travel letter?

 You may need to obtain a visa before you travel.
 This will depend on your destination You should check with the country's embassy in the UK whether you need a visa and how to apply.

-A Schengen visa is a single visa for travel in countries in Europe that have signed up to the Schengen agreement (The UK is not in the Schengen Zone).
+A Schengen visa is a single visa for travel to countries in Europe that have signed up to the Schengen agreement.
+The UK is not in the Schengen Zone.
 Certain nationals need a Schengen visa to travel in Europe.
-You can find out if you will require a Schengen visa on the Schengen visa webpages.

 Important to know: You should always check the rules on the embassy website of the country where you plan to travel.